slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'One thing I learned at 3 AM: everyone lied to survive.
 Truth is a luxury we day-people take for granted.' -- James Altucher*

-> *'The moment a magician says, «Now we begin» you’re already screwed!' -- Brian Brushwood*

-> *'I've never fooled anyone.
-I've let people fool themselves.
-They didn't bother to find out who and what I was.
-Instead they would invent a character for me.
-I wouldn't argue with them.
-They were obviously loving somebody I wasn't.' --  Marilyn Monroe*

-However deceiving is not lying.
+However, deceiving is not lying.
 Disappointment destroys trust.

-> *'Lying is like a nuclear bomb.
-The effects will be there for a long time to you to deal with.'*
+Lying is like a nuclear bomb.
+The effects will be there for a long time to you to deal with.

-> *'The evil that men do lives after them; The good is often interred with their bones.' -- Julius Caesar; Act 3, Scene II*

 > *'I'm not upset that you lied to me.
 I'm upset that from now on I can't believe on you.' -- Nietzsche*

+> *'The evil that men do lives after them; The good is often interred with their bones.' -- Julius Caesar; Act 3, Scene II*

 > *'Don't lie to anybody that you are not going to kill.
 Lying is a bad idea.
 The lie is going to burn you.' -- hostage negotiator*

 <!--
-> *'The senses do not deceive; it is the judgment that deceives.' -- Goethe*
 > *'Don't attribute to malice what you can attribute to incompetence or busyness.'*
 > *'By seeming stronger than you are, perhaps through an occasional act that is reckless and bold, you can deter the enemy from attacking you.'*
-> *'The underground of the city is like what's underground in people.
-Beneath the surface, it's boiling with monsters.' -- Guillermo del Toro*
 > *'Never be mean to anybody that can hurt you by doing nothing.'*

 - Clean players on shady markets usually don't do well on the long term.
 - Bad liars should speak as little as possible.
-- if somebody asks for the evidence, normally he is lieing
+- if somebody asks for the evidence, normally, he's lieing
-- the good reason (the reason they tell you) and the real reason.
+- the good reason and the real reason.
 -->